What is stress?

 - Practice regular stress management activities, including deep breathing, meditation, mindfulness, daily affirmations, and journaling, and get youthful spotless skin.

 - Be cautious of your diet.
 Avoid alcohol, nicotine, sweets and refined complex carbs, highly processed foods, and food allergens.
 Focus on eating a ‘rainbow’ of fruits and vegetables, good fats, lean protein, and antioxidant-rich foods such as avocado and berries.

 - Take time for yourself to relax and unwind.
 Take a regular nightly walk around.
 Read a book or listen to music, or do whatever makes you feel relaxed.

 - Keep a regular sleep schedule.
-Stress can make you look tired and unwell, but so can lack sleep.
+Stress can make you look tired and unwell, but so can lack of sleep.
 Proper sleep helps elevate mood, cognition and will help you cope with daily stress.
 Have a proper uninterrupted sleep every night.
-Avoid using social media and your electronics an hour before bed.

 Following are the skin conditions that can make your stress worse: